meinsoft/Foxy/README.md

   </p>
 </div>

 Foxy is cli application that allows you to create trojan , rat virusses and use all payloads inside of Foxy.
+(Lol its like Metasploit.)
 Here is the installation script.
 ```
 git clone https://github.com/foxysec/Foxy